-0.125 0.25 0.5 d.
+a. zero b. two c. three d. four 78.
+The probability of waiting more than seven minutes given a person has waited more than four minutes is? a.
+0.125 b.
+0.25 c.
+0.5 d.
 0.75 79.
-The time (in minutes) until the next bus departs a major bus depot follows a distribution with $f(x) = \frac{1}{20}$ where x goes a. b. c. d.
-To 45 minutes.
-Define the random variable. $X = \underline{\hspace{1cm}}$ Graph the probability distribution.
-The distribution is $\underline{\hspace{1cm}}$ (name of distribution).
-It is $\underline{\hspace{1cm}}$ (discrete or continuous). $\mu = \underline{\hspace{1cm}}$ f. g.
+The time (in minutes) until the next bus departs a major bus depot follows a distribution with $f(x) = \frac{1}{20}$ where $x$ go es from 25 to 45 minutes. a.
+Define the random variable.
+X = b.
+Graph the probability distribution. c.
+The distribution is (name of distribution).
+It is (discrete or continuous). d. μ= e. $\sigma = $ f.
 Find the probability that the time is at most 30 minutes.
 Sketch and label a graph of the distribution.
-Shade the area of interest.
-Write the answer in a probability statement.
+Shade area of interest.
+Write the answer in a probability statement. he g.
 Find the probability that the time is between 30 and 40 minutes.
-Sketch and label a graph of the distribution.
-Shade the area of interest.
-Write the answer in a probability statement. $P(25 < x < 55) = $ State this in a probability statement, similarly to parts g and h, draw the picture, and find the probability. a. b.
-Find the probability that the value of the stock is more than \$19.
-Find the probability that the value of the stock is between \$19 and \$22.
-Given that the stock is greater than \$18, find the probability that the stock is more than \$21. distributi a. eworks show is designed so that the time between fireworks is between one and five seconds, and follows a uniform on.
-Find the average time between fireworks.
+Sketch and label a graph of the distribution Shade the area of interest.
+Write the answer in a probability statement. n. h. $P(25 < x < 55) =$ State this in a probability statement, similarly to parts g and h, draw the picture, a find the probability. nd 80.
+Suppose that the value of a stock varies each day from \$16 to \$25 with a uniform distribution. a.
+Find the probability that the value of the stock is more than \$19. b.
+Find the probability that the value of the stock is between \$19 and \$22. c.
+Given that the stock is greater than \$18, find the probability that the stock is more than \$21.
+81. A fireworks show is designed so that the time between fireworks is between one and five seconds, and follows a unifo distribution. rm a.
+Find the average time between fireworks. b.
 Find probability that the time between fireworks is greater than four seconds.
-82. The a. number of miles driven by a truck driver falls between 300 and 700, and follows a uniform distribution.
-Find the probability that the truck driver goes more than 650 miles in a day.
+82. The number of miles driven by a truck driver falls between 300 and 700, and follows a uniform distribution. a.
+Find the probability that the truck driver goes more than 650 miles in a day. b.
 Find the probability that the truck drivers goes between 400 and 650 miles in a day.
 5.3 The Exponential Distribution 83.
-Supp with the a a. b. c. d. e. f. g. ose that the length of long distance phone calls, measured in minutes, is known to have an exponential distribution average length of a call equal to eight minutes.
-Define the random variable.
-X = Is X continuous or discrete? μ = σ = Draw a graph of the probability distribution.
-Label the axes.
-Find the probability that a phone call lasts less than nine minutes.
-Find the probability that a phone call lasts more than nine minutes.
-Find the probability that a phone call lasts between seven and nine minutes.
+Suppose that the length of long distance phone calls, measured in minutes, is known to have an exponential distribution on with the average length of a call equal to eight minutes. a.
+Define the random variable. $X = \underline{\hspace{1cm}}$ . b.
+Is X continuous or discrete? c. $\mu = $ d. σ = e.
+Draw a graph of the probability distribution.
+Label the axes. f.
+Find the probability that a phone call lasts less than nine minutes. g.
+Find the probability that a phone call lasts more than nine minutes. h.
+Find the probability that a phone call lasts between seven and nine minutes. i.
 If 25 phone calls are made one after another, on average, what would you expect the total to be?
-Why? interested a. b. c. d. e. oose that the useful life of a particular car battery, measured in months, decays with parameter 0.025.
-We are d in the life of the battery.
-Define the random variable. $X = $ approxima. b. c. percent of persons (ages five and older) in each state who speak a language at home other than English is nately exponentially distributed with a mean of 9.848.
-Suppose we randomly pick a state.
-Define the random variable. $X = \underline{\hspace{1cm}}$.
-Is X continuous or discrete? $\mu = \underline{\hspace{1cm}}$ $\sigma = \underline{\hspace{1cm}}$
+Why?